FAQ:'s - Frequently Asked Compensation Questions

 Q: What is a Job Code?

-A: Each job title assigned by HRM has a corresponding code that is required in much of the HRM paperwork that is completed by departments.
+A: Each job title assigned by HR has a corresponding code that is required in much of the HR paperwork that is completed by departments.
 Also known as Title Code, or Job Class code, Job Code is the correct terminology.

 Q: Where are the job codes and job titles listed for University positions?